-Top-quality Vietnamese cuisine prepared with care in a contemporary diner at Charing Cross.
+Top-quality Vietnamese cuisine prepared with care in a contemporary diner with a relaxed atmosphere.

 - Private dining: Up to 16 covers

-- Music on stereo: Vietnamese traditional and pop
+- Music on stereo: Low key traditional Vietnamese music

 - Capacity: 78